psychemedia/classical-roman-and-greek-myths/demeter-and-persephone.md

 The gist of the tale:

 > Hades falls for the virginal Persephone, and makes a plan with Zeus to take her to the underworld.
 Demeter is distraught at the loss of her daughter, and scours the world for her.
 Eventually she hears tell that Persephone is in the land of Hades.
-A deal is struck to return Persephone, as long as she hasnlt eaten anyting.
+A deal is struck to return Persephone, as long as she hasn't eaten anything.
 But she has, and as a result must spend part of the year in the underworld, that time we now know as Winter.
-When she wals the Earth with her mother, it is spring and summer.
+When she walks the Earth with her mother, it is spring and summer.

 ```{seealso}
 Hades also has form.
 For example, see Pan (Hades) and Syrinx, at the end of Ovid's *Metamorphoses: Book 1*.